A message was sent to a channel

 The pinned_to array, if present, contains the IDs of any channels to which the message is currently pinned.

-The reactions property, if present, contains any reactions that have been added to the message and gives information about the type of reaction, the total number of users who added that reaction and a (possibly incomplete) list of users who have added that reaction to the message.
-The users array in the reactions property might not always contain all users that have reacted (we limit it to X users, and X might change), however count will always represent the count of all users who made that reaction (i.e. it may be greater than users.length).
-If the authenticated user has a given reaction then they are guaranteed to appear in the users array, regardless of whether count is greater than users.length or not.
+The reactions property, if present, contains any reactions that have been added to the message and gives information about the type of reaction, the total number of users who added that reaction, and a (possibly incomplete) list of users who have added that reaction to the message.
+The users array in the reactions property might not always contain all users that have reacted (we limit it to X users, and X might change) — however, count will always represent the count of all users who made that reaction (i.e. it may be greater than users.length).
+If the authenticated user has a given reaction then they are guaranteed to appear in the users array, regardless of whether or not count is greater than users.length.

 When an event occurs, we will send an HTTP POST request to your Request URL.
 The outer payload is uniform across all Events API methods, and contains fields like team_id and event.
 Learn more